Mayuri-Rajendra-Patil/login-app-otp/README.md

 To build a login application with phone OTP verification and backend APIs, you will need to set up a backend server and integrate it with the Google Firebase API for sending OTPs.
 Here's a step-by-step guide on how to implement this:

 Step 1: Set up a Backend Server
-Choose a backend programming language/framework that you are comfortable with, such as Node.js with Express or Python with Flask.
+Choose a backend programming language/framework t Node.js .
 Set up a new project and install the necessary dependencies.

 Step 2: Integrate Firebase Authentication
 Sign up for a Google Firebase account and create a new project.
 Enable the Firebase Authentication service and configure it to use phone number authentication.